0kam/alproj/docs/overview.md

 # Overview
 ## Algorithm
 `alproj` is a simple python package for geo-rectification of alpine landscape photographs.
-`alproj` has 3 steps to geo-rectificate an lanscape photograph..
+`alproj` has 3 steps for geo-rectification of a lanscape photograph.

 1. Setting Ground Control Points (GCPs) in a target photograph, using a simulated landscape image rendered with Digital Surface Model and airborne photographs.
 ![](_static/setting_up_gcps.jpg)
 2. Heuristic estimation of camera parameters including the camera angle, field of view, and lens distortions (shooting point of the photograph is required).